TheDavich/Coffee-Machine/README.md

-##
-Coffee Machine ☕
-Welcome to the virtual coffee machine!
-This is a console application that allows you to make your favorite coffee, refill ingredients, take money, and check the remaining resources.
-##
-☕ Features
-Brewing Coffee: You can select the type of coffee you want to brew (espresso, latte, cappuccino), and the application will check if there are enough resources (water, milk, coffee beans, and cups) to make the chosen beverage.
-If everything is in order, your coffee will be brewed, and the cost will be added to the total money.

-Refilling Ingredients: If you run out of any ingredients (water, milk, coffee beans, cups), you can refill them into the coffee machine.

-Taking Money: You can withdraw the money collected by the coffee machine.

-Checking Remaining Resources: You can check the current status of the coffee machine, including the remaining:

-Water (in ml)
-Milk (in ml)
-Coffee beans (in grams)
-Disposable cups
-Money (in dollars)
-Exit: You can exit the coffee machine application.

-##
-🚀 Getting Started
-Clone this repository to your local machine.

-Open your terminal or command prompt and navigate to the project directory.

-Compile the Kotlin source code:

-shell
-Copy code
-kotlinc CoffeeMachine.kt -include-runtime -d CoffeeMachine.jar
-Run the application:

-shell
-Copy code
-java -jar CoffeeMachine.jar

-##
-💡 How to Use
-When you run the application, you will be prompted with a list of actions:

-buy: Choose this option to buy coffee.
-You'll be prompted to select the type of coffee (espresso, latte, cappuccino).

-fill: Use this option to add ingredients to the coffee machine.
-You can add water, milk, coffee beans, and disposable cups.

-take: Select this option to take the money collected by the coffee machine.

-remaining: Check the current status of the coffee machine, including the remaining resources.

-exit: Exit the coffee machine application.

-##
-📝 Example
-Here's an example of how you can interact with the coffee machine:

-shell
-Copy code
-Write an action (buy, fill, take, remaining, exit):
-You can then enter one of the actions mentioned above and follow the prompts to use the coffee machine.
+# ☕ Coffee Machine

+## 📖 Overview

+The Coffee Machine program simulates a simple coffee machine that can brew various types of coffee, fill its resources, take money, and display the remaining resources.
+This program is written in Kotlin and runs in a console/command-line environment.

+## 🚀 Getting Started

+To run the Coffee Machine program, follow these steps:

+1. Clone this repository or download the `CoffeeMachine.kt` file.
+2. Compile the Kotlin code (if not already compiled):
+3. Run the program:

+## ☕ Features

+### Brewing Coffee

+- The program allows you to brew three types of coffee: Espresso, Latte, and Cappuccino.
+- To brew a coffee, you'll need to enter the number corresponding to the coffee type when prompted.
+- The coffee machine checks if it has enough resources (water, milk, coffee beans, and cups) to make the selected coffee.
+- If there are enough resources, it brews the coffee, deducts the resources, and adds money.
+Otherwise, it displays a "Not enough resources" message.

+### Refilling Resources

+- You can refill the coffee machine's resources by choosing the "fill" option.
+- You'll be prompted to enter the amount of water, milk, coffee beans, and disposable cups you want to add to the machine.

+### Taking Money

+- The program allows you to take the money earned from coffee sales.
+Choose the "take" option to do this.

+### Displaying Remaining Resources

+- The "remaining" option displays the current state of the coffee machine, including the amount of water, milk, coffee beans, disposable cups, and money.

+### Exiting the Program

+- Choose the "exit" option to exit the program.

+## 💡 Usage

+Follow the on-screen instructions to interact with the Coffee Machine program.
+You can buy coffee, fill resources, take money, check the remaining resources, and exit the program.